zachspiel/ChoreTrackerApp/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags)
+We use [GitKraken](https://www.gitkraken.com/) and [Andriod Studio](https://developer.android.com/studio)for versioning.
+For the versions available, see the [tags on this repository](https://github.com/zachspiel/ChoreTrackerApp/tags)

 ## Authors
 - Joe Vargovich